mikewongtkd/pilseungfighter/README.md

 Conditions that would improve a judges interest in a contestant include:

+1. Actively attacking or defending
-1. Exciting, dynamic offensive techniques and smart and practical defensive techniques
+2. Exciting, dynamic offensive techniques and smart and practical defensive techniques
-2. Lots of action
 3. Powerful techniques that deliver trembling shock to the opponent's valid scoring areas
 4. Good sportsmanship, clean technique, and self-control
 5. Clear mastery of combat sport, strategy, charisma, and athleticism

 Conditions that would reduce a judges interest in a contestant include:

-1. Inactivity or avoidance
-2. Unforced poor technique
+1. Unforced poor technique
-3. Repetitive or weak techniques
+2. Repetitive or weak techniques
-4. Poor sportsmanship
+3. Poor sportsmanship
-5. "Dirty" fighting
+4. "Dirty" fighting

+Contestants are automatically penalized over time for inactivity.

 ### Penalties

 Infractions that are scored by the judges by a 0.1 deduction from presentation:

+1. Avoidance
-1. Pushing an opponent out of bounds or pushing the kicking opponent
+2. Pushing an opponent out of bounds or pushing the kicking opponent
+3. Low kick

 Infractions that are scored by the referee by activating the penalty timer: